 Mac OS X frameworks of various Unix image format and GIS libraries, which are the base requirements for most software available on this site.
-All frameworks are built for Lion, Mt Lion and Mavericks, except as noted.
-Python modules included are made for the system Python 2.7.
 For older systems, see the download archive.

 These frameworks were designed to be easy to use as both normal frameworks for OS X apps, and as normal Unix libraries.
 This means that most of the time, configure scripts should need little or no changes to use these frameworks.
 Follow normal framework procedures for including them in Xcode projects, or for using them as frameworks in other software.
 All of these have been checked for framework-style includes internally or between them, such as #include <PROJ/projects.h> – many were OK as is, some needed some adjustments.